all-of-us/data-browser/performance/README.md

 Test runs are stored in `performance/build/reports/gatling/`

-* TODO: Look into tabular results suitable for db storage
-* TODO: Look into storing for historical comparisons

 ## Writing Tests

 Tests are broken down into `Scenarios`.
 Each scenario is comprised of a series of `Pages`